 Or your children can locate symbols for amenities while shopping.

 4. When you're driving the car ask preschoolers to focus on one specific type of signage per trip such as STOP signs, street signs, bus stops, speed signs, roadwork, etc. They can count how many they can find.

 Alternatively if you're walking around a city, take photographs of how many different types of signs you can find on your journey.

 If you download the photos from your walk you could use this to make a book of signs that your child can read.

 It's amazing how much environmental text there is once you start looking.

-6. Maps are fantastic for children to locate and identify symbols.
-There's usually a key on the bottom left hand corner illustrating what specific symbols they're looking for.
+6. Maps are fantastic for preschool children to locate and identify symbols.
+There's usually a key on the bottom left hand corner illustrating the symbols they're looking for.

 There are symbols for petrol stations, toilets, cycle ways, ambulance, police and fire stations; boat ramps, bus stops, playground, caravan parks, parking areas, hospitals, churches, golf courses, shopping centres, hospitals, even horse riding facilities.

 Let your child find what symbols they can.
 Some of the preschoolers I've taught have made up their own symbols and devised their own maps.

 Advertising is great to illustrate the use of text because it uses short messages and bold lettering